 - The Mode Challenge

 5. History, Law, and Society

-The History, Law, and Society Major is designed to serve as an interdisciplinary crossroads of the fields of law and history.
-The major is designed to encourage a liberal arts education across the University curriculum, in keeping with the ideal of law as a “liberal profession” in which free thinking, academic mastery, and intellectual rigor are encouraged through a variety of disciplines.
+The History, Law, and Society Major is designed to serve as an interdisciplinary crossroads in the fields of law and history.
+The major is designed to encourage a liberal arts education across the University curriculum, in keeping with the idea of law as a “liberal profession” in which free-thinking, academic mastery, and intellectual rigor are encouraged through a variety of disciplines.

-The Honor's program in History, Law, and Society requires students to take senior capstone either by registering a senior Project HI or LW 4095 or by completing an approved thesis in conjunction with a pre-approved 4000-level course in another discipline.
+The Honor's program in History, Law, and Society require students to take a senior capstone either by registering a senior Project HI or LW 4095 or by completing an approved thesis in conjunction with a pre-approved 4000-level course in another discipline.

 6. Culinary Management

 The Diploma in Culinary Management collates all the cooking elements, within three months, to help students customize their goals, their recipes, manage food and operational costs and learn how to properly run a kitchen.

 Students begin to build or refine their repertoire of culinary skills with the essential techniques of cooking: professional knife handling,preparing stocks, sauces, forcemeats and doughs, instruction on safety, hygiene, organization, and French culinary terms and definitions.